Axolotlily/Kahoot-flooder/README.md

 ## Increase your Kahoot's popularity

-Built using `kahoot.js-updated`, a library to interact with Kahoot
+Built using `kahoot.js-updated`, a library to interact with Kahoot's API with ease